dentarg/auth0-blog/_posts/2018-01-15-building-real-time-web-applications-using-wolkenkit.markdown

 ![Running the chat](https://cdn.auth0.com/blog/wolkenkit/chat.png)

-As you have seen the wolkenkit client SDK allows you to focus on the domain of your application.
+As you have seen, the wolkenkit client SDK allows you to focus on the domain of your application.
 Again, you didn't have to think about technical aspects, such as how the commands get delivered to the server or how live updating works in detail.

 ## Preparing authentication